-Toll-like receptor 4 (TLR 4) is one of tolllike receptors that detects lipopolysaccharide (LPS) from Gram-negative bacteria and is important in the activation of the living bodies' innate immune system (Medzhitovm 1997; Rock, 1998).
-TLR 4 is a kind of cluster of differentiation 284 (CD284).
-The structure of TLRs is conserved from Drosophila to human beings and the structural and functional are similar in different species.
-They recognize pathogen-associated molecular patterns (PAMPs) that are expressed to respond infectious factor for the development of effective immunity.
-TLR 4 is expressed abundantly in the animal placenta.
+Toll-like receptor 4 (TLR 4) is one of tolllike receptors that detects lipopolysaccharide (LPS) from Gram-negative bacteria and is important in the activation of the innate immune system (Medzhitovm 1997; Rock, 1998).
+TLR 4 is also a kind of cluster of differentiation 284 (CD284).
+The structure of TLRs is conserved from Drosophila to human beings and the structural and functional are similar in different recognize species.
+They pathogen-associated molecular patterns (PAMPs) that are expressed to responnd infectious factor for the development of effective immunity.
+TLR 4 is most abundantly expressed in placenta, and in myelomonocytic subpopulation of the leukocytes.
 It cooperates with CD14 to regulate the signal transduction induced by LPS found in most gram-negative bacteria.
-The molecular weight of TLR 4 is approximately 95 kD.
-TLRs exist in both the vertebrates and invertebrates.
-TLRs are conserved components of the immune system.
-Toll-like receptors are one of the key molecules related to the immune system reacting to the microbial infections.
+The molecular weight of TLR 4 is approximately 95 kDa.
+TLRs exist in vertebrates and invertebrates.
+TLRs is one of the most ancient, conserved components of the immune system.
+Toll-like receptors are one of the key molecules that is related to the immune system to the presence of microbial infections.

 The name of Toll-like receptors is from their similarity to the protein coded by the Toll gene identified in Drosophila in 1985 by Christiane Nüsslein-Volhard.
 Toll is German for amazing or great.
 Mutants in the Toll gene were originally identified by 1995 Nobel Laureates Christiane Nüsslein-Volhard and Eric Wieschaus in the fruit fly Drosophila melanogaster in 1985, and cloned by the laboratory of Kathryn Anderson in 1988.
 Since then, 13 mammalian Toll genes have been identified.
 The Toll genes encode members of the Toll-like receptor class of proteins.
 In 1997, Charles Janeway and Ruslan Medzhitov showed that a Toll-like receptor could induce the activation of certain genes necessary for initiating an adaptive immune response.
 TLR 4 function as an LPS sensing receptor was discovered by Bruce A. Beutler and colleagues.
-This identified

-TLR4 as one of the key components of the receptor for LPS.
+This identified TLR4 as one of the key components of the receptor for LPS.